tinganho/balanced-storage/README.md

 this.eventCallbackStore[event].push(callback);
 ```

-So in all, we can safely say that the method adds 0 or more elements to the store `eventCallbackStore`.
+So in all, we can safely say that the method adds 0 or more elements to the store `eventCallbacks`.
 And it satisfies our add method definition above.

 ### Sub Method Example